harumuki/thorsten-hans.com/_posts/2015-05-06-when-electrons-window-settitle-keeps-you-driving-crazy.md

 unsplash_user_ref: ugmonk
 ---

 As a reaction on my initial post about Electron, [Ingo Richter](https://github.com/ingorichter){:target="_blank"} came up with a comment on setting the window's title.
-He described that he get errors when trying to set the window title to the app’s name.
+He described that he get errors when trying to set the window title to the app's name.

 `browser-window` is exposing the `setTitle` function and `app` is exposing the `getName` function.
-So my first impression was “well, that should be easy to realize”, but there is on common pitfall that I realized when trying to set the title of the window – which I’d like to share with you.
+So my first impression was “well, that should be easy to realize”, but there is on common pitfall that I realized when trying to set the title of the window – which I'd like to share with you.

 Take the following HTML as given: